Ontario Construction Accident Lawyer

 Construction workers face significant hazards while on the job.
 Proper equipment and adherence to safety regulations and best practices can prevent serious injuries.
 Unfortunately, accidents can still occur on Ontario job sites.

 If you are injured in a construction accident, you may be eligible for financial compensation.
 In these situations, trust the attorneys at Rose, Klein & Marias, LLP to represent your claim.
 Our Ontario construction accident lawyer will advocate aggressively for your right to recovery.

 - Our firm has represented injured people since 1936.
 We have the skills, knowledge, and experience to guide you through your construction accident claim.

 - Our attorneys have a strong track record of successful settlements and verdicts.
 We have recovered over $5 billion on behalf of our clients.

-- We believe in open and honest communication.
+- The Ontario personal injury attorneys from our firm believe in open and honest communication.
 Our firm will work closely with you throughout your case and will be available to provide important updates and guidance.